mike19283/Pokemon-Stadium-2-Randomizer/README.md

 # Known bugs

+-There is an issue where this hack won't run when pj64 is not in debug mode

 ~~Enabling random items breaks Pokemon you select~~

 ~~There's a problem with your inventory if you cancel the final check~~